mattbellis/PHYS-3330/_pages/ltspice.md

      brew install --cask gstreamer-development
      ```

-5. **Download LTSpice for Windows:**
+5. **Download LTspice for Windows:**
-   - Visit the Analog Devices website to download the Windows version of LTSpice: [https://www.analog.com/en/resources/design-tools-and-calculators/ltspice-simulator.html](https://www.analog.com/en/resources/design-tools-and-calculators/ltspice-simulator.html)
+   - Visit the Analog Devices website to download the Windows version of LTspice: [https://www.analog.com/en/resources/design-tools-and-calculators/LTspice-simulator.html](https://www.analog.com/en/resources/design-tools-and-calculators/LTspice-simulator.html)
    - Download the .msi installer file (e.g., LTspice64.msi).
 In our testing, v24.1.4 was used.

-6. **Install LTSpice via Wine:**
+6. **Install LTspice via Wine:**

    - Open Terminal.

-   - Navigate to the directory where you downloaded the LTSpice installer.
+   - Navigate to the directory where you downloaded the LTspice installer.

-   - Execute the following command to install LTSpice:
+   - Execute the following command to install LTspice:

    - ```Bash
      wine msiexec /i LTspice64.msi